Undergraduate Programmes

 Financial Intermediation

-The specific aims of this course are to: develop students’ understanding of the theories of financial intermediation; concepts and practices relating to the risk management process and techniques applied within major financial intermediaries; recent developments in financial risk management and regulation, including credit risk models, securitisation, derivative instruments and capital adequacy.
+The objectives specifically include developing understanding of the functioning of the financial system and of theories of financial intermediation; understanding of concepts and practices relating to the bank asset-liability management, and risk management process and techniques applied within major financial intermediaries; understanding of key topics in financial risk management and regulation, including credit risk models, securitisation, derivative instruments, and capital adequacy; and understanding of how emerging trends in non-bank financial intermediation, including Fintech, are reshaping the banking industry.

 Core Management Concepts

-The aims of the course are to: give students a thorough grounding in the key management sub‐disciplines; provide an overview of the development of these disciplines; illustrate the disciplinary anchors of these disciplines in sociology, psychology and economics.
+The aims of this course are to give students a thorough grounding in the key management sub-disciplines; provide an overview of the development of these disciplines; and illustrate the disciplinary anchors of these disciplines in sociology, psychology, and economics.

 Business and Management in a Global Context

-This module aims to: give students a research-based grounding in the shifting context of, and changing priorities in, the international business including globalising trends, formal, and informal institutions, the political, economic, social, technological and legal issues and the resultant diversity of international business.
-Specifically takes into account the impacts of the 2020-21 pandemic and economics crises; prepare students to be able to discuss cultural, ethical and social issues for international business and suggest policies of corporate social responsibility and sustainable business practices; provide an introduction to and develop students’ ability to assess international trade and investment, multilateral organisations and regional integration and the global financial system; prepare students to be able to discuss how firms develop international business strategies, enter markets and alliances, and operate and manage on the global stage; give insight through frameworks, studies and examples of how businesses manage marketing and research & development, organisational structure and architecture, sourcing and the supply chain, exchange rates, information systems and human resources, in different parts of the globe, globally, regionally and domestically; prepare students to understand and assess project and change management practices in an international context; provide an introduction to the major emerging digital technologies, and how to manage these into operation and become digital businesses internationally; Overall, give students insight into the contexts of international business and enable students to work within these contexts to make judgements on strategizing and managing operations in the global economy.
+The objectives of the course are to give students a research-based grounding in the shifting contexts of, and changing priorities in, international business including globalising trends, formal and informal institutions, the political, economic, social, technological, and legal issues, and the resultant diversity of international business.
+Specifically takes into account the impacts of the 2020-21 pandemic and economic crises; prepare students to be able to discuss cultural, ethical, and social issues for international business and suggest policies of corporate social responsibility and sustainable business practices; provide an introduction to and develop students’ ability to assess international trade and investment, multilateral organisations and regional integration and the global financial system; prepare students to be able to discuss how firms develop international business strategies, enter markets and alliances, and operate and manage on the global stage; give insight through frameworks, studies, and examples of how businesses manage marketing and research & development, organisational structure and architecture, sourcing and the supply chain, exchange rates, information systems and human resources, in different parts of the globe, globally, regionally, and domestically; prepare students to understand and assess project and change management practices in an international context; provide an introduction to the major emerging digital technologies, and how to manage these into operation and become digital businesses internationally; Overall, give students insight into the contexts of international business and enable students to work within these contexts to make judgements on strategising and managing operations in the global economy.
 Also, to help students understand and assess the future trends and challenges for international business.

 Duration of Study